-This article features the 11 best shampoo alternatives for natural hair plus DIY shampoo recipes if you’re trying out a no-poo regimen for a while or avoiding shampoo altogether.
+This article features the 11 best shampoo alternatives for natural hair in 2023 plus DIY shampoo recipes if you’re trying out a no-poo regimen for a while or avoiding shampoo altogether.

 To be clear, no poo doesn’t mean you never wash your hair.
 This is not possible.